 The Lunar Gateway is just one part of the ambitious Artemis program, which is designed to support the planned landings of astronauts on the moon south pole by 2024.
 A few years later in 2028, a moon base will be established on the moon and this could be the human race, first off world settlement, a space colony, if they grow anything there.

 This Lunar Gateway will act as a lunar staging or distribution hub supporting lunar operations and deep space missions.
 The spacecraft heading to this gateway will have to carry at least 3,400kilograms or pressurized cargo and 1000kg of unpressurized cargo.
 The spacecraft will also need the ability to remain docked at the gateway for at least 3 years.
 The gateway will need to be a large facility as it will be equipped with multiple docking ports and vast solar arrays that will power the station.
 These docking ports will support several Earth to Moon spacecraft and in time, various Moon Landers.
 The Lunar Gateway will also act as a maintenance facility supporting all lunar operations.
 The gateway flight crews will stay onboard for at least 90 days, before rotating home to earth.

-Its also possible that other space faring nations around the world may request to use the Lunar Gateway as there own staging point for there own voyages of discovery to the moon or even into deep space.
+It’s also possible that other space faring nations around the world may request to use the Lunar Gateway as their own staging point for their own voyages of discovery to the moon or even into deep space.

-Science fiction writers have been writing novels for generations, highlighting the need for space stations that can act as a gateways to the planets, now Nasa is finally building one.
+Science fiction writers have been writing novels for generations, highlighting the need for space stations that can act as a gateways to the planets, now NASA is finally building one.
 Logistics operations are becoming part of the final frontier.
-(Logistics).

-In the very near future, logistics operations will need a new set of rules, which will one day take the human race to the stars, then we can colonise new worlds and call them home. ( Click here)
+In the very near future, logistics operations will need a new set of rules, which will one day take the human race to the stars, then we can colonize new worlds and call them home.